-'Swifties' flock to movie theaters for record-breaking 'Eras' film
+'Swifties' Flock To Movie Theaters For Record-Breaking 'Eras' Film

-Taylor Swift fans sporting friendship bracelets and glittery cowboy boots packed into early screenings of the pop megastar's concert film at movie theaters across the United States on Thursday.
+(MENAFN- Jordan Times) LOS ANGELES - Taylor Swift fans sporting friendship bracelets and glittery cowboy boots packed into early screenings of the pop megastar's concert film at movie theatres across the United States on Thursday.

 Usual cinema etiquette has been thrown out the window, with multiplexes such as AMC encouraging customers to dance, sing and even take selfies throughout screenings.